 3. Staff Training – Utilizing interactive sessions where the employees were more engaged in training, which facilitated the process of using Kronos Self Service.

 4. Documentation – Quick reference guides were created to assist with day-to-day processes, in addition to manuals and a PowerPoint for new managers to use.

 Though the initial implementation of Kronos Advanced Scheduler and Employee Self Service provided some functionality to meet organizational needs, the Surety Systems consultant was able to determine a more custom approach to meet each department’s need.
-These changes to the systems significantly enhanced the organization’s service capabilities, leading to the successful posting of schedules by managers and therefore engaging the employees in using Self Service.
-Educating the staff through custom Kronos Advanced Scheduler training and Kronos Employee Self Service training assisted in the acceptance of the system and allowed the users to fully utilize it as intended.
+These changes to the systems significantly enhanced the organization’s service capabilities, leading to the successful posting of schedules by managers, which encouraged employees in using Self Service.
+Educating the staff through custom Kronos Advanced Scheduler training and Kronos Employee Self Service training assisted in acceptance of the system and allowed the users to fully utilize it as intended.